Pradeepkumarsec/Implementation-Analysis-of-D-flipflop-using-Cadence-EDA-Tools/README.md

 ## Procedure

 ### 1. Launch Cadence Virtuoso Environment
-- Open the Cadence Virtuoso tool and set up the working library.
+- Open the Cadence Virtuoso tool and set up the working library
-- Create a new schematic cell view for the D flip-flop design.
+- Create a new schematic cell view for the D flip-flop design

 ### 2. Schematic Design
 - Select NMOS and PMOS transistors from the library.